moshekatz/rfcs/designs/2019-redesign-tira-product-development/README.md

 #### Full blown micro front ends

-1. Adding complexity for no
+Adding complexity that wouldn't be very beneficial at the moment, and could relativily easily added in the future.

 ## Open Questions